mauget/react-json-schema-form-demo/README.md

 UI schema that says how to render the form items of the document.

-It uses a custom object field template in its Ui schema to force fields into two columns or one column for narrow views.
+It uses a custom object field template in its Ui schema to force fields into multiple columns according to parent weidth.

 ## Install